toeverything/AFFiNE/docs/jobs/affine.pro.md

 ### This position is for:

 -   Develop AFFiNE **the open source way**, including coding and community engagement
--   Researching and supporting onboarding of new use cases affine.com subscribers
+-   Researching and supporting onboarding of new use cases AFFiNE.pro subscribers
 -   Improving our **block editor** and **graphic editor**
 -   Assist our subscribers in utilizing our product in a data-based way with help from the operational teams
 -   Research on better activation of potential subscribers.
 At AFFiNE, developers are self-organized individual engineers who are also responsible team members whether they are on-site or working remotely.